 Remote Management should only be enabled when a Directory is in place to manage the accounts with access.
-Computers will be available on port 5900 on an OS X System and could accept connections from untrusted hosts depending on the configuration, definitely a concern for mobile systems.
+Computers will be available on port 5900 on a macOS System and could accept connections from untrusted hosts depending on the configuration, definitely a concern for mobile systems.